Ontario Graduate Scholarship (OGS)

 Decisions

-Applicants will be notified of the results of the competition by April each year.
+Applicants will be notified of the results of the competition in April each year.

 If successful, award recipients must provide their decision to accept or decline their award.
 Students who applied through Carleton Central should accept through there as well.
-If you submitted a paper application, you will need to print out the OGS 2024-2025 Notice of Decision Form and submit it to the Faculty of Graduate and Postdoctoral Affairs, 512 Tory Building or email it to jenna.mcconnell@carleton.ca.
+If you submitted a paper application, you will need to print out the OGS Notice of Decision Form 2026-2027 and submit it to Graduate Studies, 512 Tory Building or email it to graduate.awards@carleton.ca.

 Note: If you have a pending decision from SSHRC, NSERC or CIHR and have been successful in the OGS competition, please accept your OGS offer.
 If you then receive a positive result regarding a different external award, your funding will be revised.